Developer Products

 5. In the Basic Settings page, select the Allow external purchases checkbox and save your changes.

-6. Go to the Store tab of the experience details page and purchase the product you made available for sale.
+6. Go to the Store tab of the game details page and purchase the product you made available for sale.

-7. Enter the experience and confirm that you have received the product you purchased.
+7. Enter the game and confirm that you have received the product you purchased.
 The receipt status of the ProcessReceipt API should update to Closed.

-After you test your implemention, Roblox verifies that the test has been successfully completed and allows you to fully activate the feature to sell developer products outside your experiences.
+After you test your implemention, Roblox verifies that the test has been successfully completed and allows you to fully activate the feature to sell developer products outside your games.

 For more information about the ProcessReceipt API and its implementation, see the ProcessReceipt page.